mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 Once you configured and designed the [primary page](#configure-primary-page), and the [subpages](#configure-subpages) if any, you can [test](#test-landing-page) and [publish](#publish-landing-page) your landing page.

+>[!CAUTION]
+>
+>You cannot access your landing page by simply copy-pasting the defined URL into a web browser, even if published.
+Instead you can test it using the preview function such as described in [this section](#test-landing-page).

 ## Configure the primary page {#configure-primary-page}

 >[!CONTEXTUALHELP]